Sept. 1 – Labor Day Holiday. FSA offices are closed.

 Sept.
 1 – NAP application closing date for greens, aquaculture, Christmas trees, ginseng root, turf grass sod, mushrooms & floriculture.
 (Since the 1st falls on a Federal Holiday, applications will be accepted through 9/2)

-May 1 – NAP application closing date for ornamental nursery.
+Sept.
+30 – NAP application closing date for strawberries and fall-seeded small grains.

 Reports of Failed Acreage must be filed with the County Office before disposition of the crop.